 Burning propane gas produces water vapor and carbon dioxide molecules that are both colorless.
 If your fireplace's burners and pilots are dirty, the propane gas will not burn properly.
 Molecules will then escape into the air and form black soot on surfaces.
-Over time, your propane fireplace's components also become worn and unburned gas molecules escape from the components and travel through the air in your home.
-The molecules clump together as black soot and can cause respiratory problems if it's not removed.
+You can clean up the components, including the pilot assembly, to see if it corrects the issue.

 Black soot can also result from a malfunctioning propane gas regulator.
 The faulty regulator may be letting too little or too much gas into the fireplace causing a percentage of the fuel to not burn properly.
 Also, making incorrect pressure adjustments can result in the gas regulator malfunctioning and gas escaping from the component.

 Have your propane fireplace serviced by a qualified technician to resolve the black soot issue.
 Propane gas is dangerous and adjusting the fireplace's components yourself can damage the parts and put your home at risk for an explosion.
 Try not to use the fireplace until it is checked and serviced.
 Open a window or door in the room or area containing the propane fireplace so air can flow into the space if you have to use the fireplace before the technician can visit.